Vikram2410rawal/Evolve-Ed/README.md

 ## Overview

-Mind Mentor is an intelligent study companion that leverages AI to transform the learning experience.
+Evolve-Ed is an intelligent study companion that leverages AI to transform the learning experience.
 It combines personalized study planning, resource curation, and interactive assistance to help students achieve their academic goals efficiently.

 ## Key Features